peppelinux/ansible-slapd-eduperson2016/README.md

 - ldapsh let us navigate the LDAP tree like a filesystem tree, awesome!
   - http://ldapsh.sourceforge.net/

-- ApacheActiveDirectory is a very good LDAP general purpose navigator.
+- ApacheDirectoryStudio is a very good LDAP general purpose navigator.
 You can download it from its official site: http://directory.apache.org/studio/downloads.html

 ![Alt text](images/ApacheDirectoryStudio/1.png)
 ![Alt text](images/ApacheDirectoryStudio/2.png)